Torah Academy of Bergen County: Athletics

-TABC has various sports teams, including baseball, softball, basketball, hockey and wrestling and others.
+TABC has various sports teams, including baseball, softball, basketball, hockey and wrestling and some others.

 In an effort to build inter-community relationships in Teaneck, former Torah Academy athletic director Bobby Kaplan and then assistant principal Rabbi Tzvi Grumet, arranged for the TABC Storm to play a pair of exhibition basketball games in 2000 against the Knights of the Al-Ghazaly High School, a Muslim high school in the township.

 The varsity hockey team has won the MYHSAL championship five times (1997–1998, 2006–2007, 2007–2008, 2012-2013 and 2015–2016).
-The JV team has won the MYHSAL championship a record eight times (1997–1998, 2002–2003, 2008–2009, 2009–2010, 2010–2011, 2011–2012, 2012–2013, 2013–2014, and 2017–2018).
-TABC is known as a hockey powerhouse and both teams have made the championship consistently.
+The JV team has won the MYHSAL championship a record nine times (1997–1998, 2002–2003, 2008–2009, 2009–2010, 2010–2011, 2011–2012, 2012–2013, 2013–2014, 2017–2018 and 2022-2023).

 TABC's wrestling team had placed 3rd in the Wittenberg Championships from 2007 to 2010.
 In 2009, TABC had six finalists and two champions.
 In 2010, TABC had three champions - Navid Ahdoot (112 lbs), Evan Friedlander (171 lbs) and Dovid Greenfield (285 lbs) - as well as several second and third place wrestlers.
 In 2011 TABC placed second overall with three first-place winners including Shimmy Auman, Evan Friedlander, Dovid Greenfield.
 In 2013, TABC won Wittenberg with three champions, and eleven total placers.
 TABC wrestlers Efraim Ellman, Dovid Greenfield, Navid Ahdoot, Ramin Ahdoot and Lior Shachar have been inducted into the Wittenberg Hall of Fame.
 TABC Wrestling has also continued to place well at Wittenberg even fielding smaller teams.
-They have wrestled at the Brick Memorial Tournament, The Randolph Wrestling Tournament, The North Bergen Wrestling Tournament, and more.
-2016-2017 saw another individual first-place finish from Ben Antosofsky 19' (126 lbs), as well as more high placements.
-In 2017-2018 Dovid Meiseles took home 1st, with a myriad of 2nd - 5th-place finishes backing him up.
+They have wrestled at the Brick Memorial Tournament, the Randolph Wrestling Tournament and the North Bergen Wrestling Tournament.

 The TABC track team was undefeated in 2014–2015, 2015-2016, and 2016–2017.
 The team is coached by alumnus Shmuel Knoller ('13).
 Notably, Zachary Greenberg came in 3rd place in his age group in the Jerusalem Marathon in 2016.

-The school also has both a varsity and junior varsity basketball team coached by former St. John's assistant Coach Oswald Cross.
+The school also has both a varsity and junior varsity basketball team coached by former St. John's assistant Coach Oswald "Oz" Cross.

+The TABC Athletics department has been run by Oren Glickman since 2023.

+Yeshiva University Red Sarachek Tournament

 The Yeshiva University Red Sarachek basketball tournament plays some of its games in the TABC gym, for which they received an award in 2004.
 TABC also participated in Sarachek in 2012, entering the tournament as the 13th seed and finishing ranked #12 overall.
 In 2016, TABC again participated in the tournament, entering as the #9 seed.
 In the first round, TABC defeated the Rabbi Alexander S. Gross Hebrew Academy Warriors on a last second shot, but were defeated in the second round by eventual-champion DRS Wildcats 34–31.